Locally stationary spatio-temporal interpolation of Argo profiling float data: Results

 \section{Results}

 In this section, we study the performance of the statistical methodology described in Section~\ref{sec:methods} in interpolating Argo temperature data.
-We use the Roemmich--Gilson approach described in Section~\ref{sec:background}\ref{sec:RG_climatology} as a baseline and investigate how data-driven local estimates of the covariance structure improve treatment of the anomalies.
+We use the Roemmich--Gilson approach described in Section~\ref{sec:background}\ref{sec:RG_climatology} as a baseline and investigate how the data-driven local estimates of the covariance structure and the inclusion of time improve the interpolation of the anomalies.
 Section~\ref{sec:results}\ref{sec:setupAndData} describes the models and datasets that we consider.
 We then study the fitted models from three perspectives: 1) cross-validated point prediction performance in Section~\ref{sec:results}\ref{sec:pointPred}, 2) cross-validated uncertainty quantification performance in Section~\ref{sec:results}\ref{sec:UQ} and 3) the estimated spatio-temporal dependence structure in Section~\ref{sec:results}\ref{sec:localDependence}.